-The firmware running on the micro processor is responsible for processing IOs to HDDs as well as encrypting/decrypting IOs where applicable.
-AES and SHA hardware accelerators are integrated into the micro processor.
+Black bold line shows the cryptographic boundary.
+The micro processor is responsible for processing IOs to HDDs as well as encrypting/decrypting IOs where applicable.
 Firmware images are stored in the flash memory.
 They are loaded to the micro processor when the Module power up.
-All functions and system initialization are performed by the micro processor, which is contained within the cryptographic boundary of the module.
+All functions and system initialization are performed by the micro processor, which is contained within the cryptographic boundary of the Module.
 CSPs are stored in flash memory or SEEPROM.